BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Optional Integrated Development Environment (IDE) with Graphical Editor
-We have also built a basic IDE (as a PyCharm plugin) that provides some basic graphical integrations for working with HDL.
+We have also built a basic IDE (as a PyCharm plugin, must be compiled locally) that provides some basic graphical integrations for working with HDL.
 Specifically, it:
 - generates a block diagram visualization of the design
 - allows inspection of solved / computed parameters in the design